 According to Statistics Canada , truck transportation was a $2.3 billion industry in BC in 2016 (and that’s just for-hire trucking, not private trucks carrying goods for their own companies).

-Not only does trucking earn big bucks, it’s a growth industry: between 2004 and 2013, it grew by 27 percent, at an average rate of about 2.9 percent per year.
-The growth rate of all BC industries combined was an average 2.3 percent.
+Between 2007 and 2016, trucking grew by 30%, at an average rate of about 3.0% per year.
+The growth rate of all BC industries combined was an average of 2.1% per year.

-Truck transportation represents 0.93 percent of BC’s gross domestic product (GDP), more than both forestry/logging and coal mining.
+Truck transportation represented 1.05% of BC’s GDP in 2015, more than that of forestry/logging and coal mining.